 Skills that are taught in OCD treatment include:

-- Defusion skills: Clients are taught that thoughts do not determine a person’s worth or make a statement about them – they are just thoughts.
-Defusion teaches that what a person does in response to their thoughts can be a much bigger expression of who they are as a person.
+- Defusion skills: ACT teaches that thoughts do not determine a person’s worth or make a statement about them – they are just thoughts.
+Defusion teaches that what a person does in response to their thoughts can be a much bigger expression of who they are.

-- Mindfulness skills: Mindfulness skills in ACT include drawing awareness to the thoughts that a person is having, as well as their emotional and physical responses to these thoughts in the moment.
+- Mindfulness skills: Mindfulness skills in ACT include noticing one’s thoughts and emotional and physical responses to them in the moment.

 - Acceptance skills: After increasing mindfulness related to thoughts and reactions, the next step is to build nonjudgemental acceptance of these thoughts and reactions.